stanford-mast/pocket/deploy/README.md

 python3 controller.py
 ```

-Alternatively, you can manually launch Pocket storage server containers (make sure you have enough storage nodes in your cluster to run the containers you launch):
+Alternatively, you can manually launch Pocket storage server containers (make sure you have enough storage VMs in your cluster to run the containers you launch):

 ```
 python create_datanode_job.py dram 2  # launches two Pocket-DRAM containers